drbean/curriculum/correspondence/slides.md

 What is wrong with this answer?
 It looks OK to me.

+## When got the answer wrong, but you want a second chance

 Can I try it again?

 ## Seek and you shall find